 Specific areas of the physician shortage also will be related to this shift in need.
 The current need for geriatricians far outstrips our supply of them, especially when you realize that about 30% of the population 65 and older requires some type of geriatric care.
 That equates to more than 15 million people in need.
 Since each certified geriatrician can effectively treat up to 700 patients, we would need about 21,500 certified geriatricians to care for the Silver Tsunami—four times the current supply!
 Dishearteningly, there was a 21% decrease in the number of first-year geriatric residents from 2010 to 2015.
 This means that the pool of certified doctors is now shrinking at the same rate the need for them is growing.
 Future issues surrounding geriatric care are alarming, from the increasing population with chronic conditions and decline in family caregiving options to the very sustainability and structure of federal healthcare programs.

-This blog post is an excerpt from the longer HealthStream article, Ten Healthcare Trends for 2020, where Robin Rose, Vice President, Healthcare Resources Group, HealthStream discusses this information in detail.
+This blog post is an excerpt from the longer HealthStream article, Trends That Will Shape the Next Decade in Healthcare.
+Focused on the people providing healthcare, HealthStream is committed to helping customers address and solve big problems in our industry.
+From hospitals to long-term care and across the care continuum, there are challenges stemming from demographic changes, governmental mandates, and the need for higher care quality.
+Download the webinar, Ten Healthcare Trends for 2020, where Robin Rose, Vice President, Healthcare Resources Group, HealthStream discusses this information in detail.
 HealthStream is dedicated to improving patient outcomes through the development of healthcare organizations' greatest asset: their people.
 Learn more about our

 HealthStream’s learning management system and comprehensive suite of competency management tools empower your healthcare workforce to deliver the best patient care.View All Learning & Performance